nicotine-plus/nicotine-plus/doc/DEPENDENCIES.md

 ### Windows and macOS

+All required dependencies are included in the [Nicotine+ Windows Installer](DOWNLOADS.md#windows) and [Nicotine+ macOS Installer](DOWNLOADS.md#macos) official release packages, no additional steps are required by a regular user in order to install stable versions of Nicotine+.

-Since Windows and macOS builds bundle all required dependencies, no action is required from a regular user.
-For developers who need to install dependencies in a development environment, see [PACKAGING.md](PACKAGING.md).
+For developers who need to build packages with dependencies in a development environment, see [PACKAGING.md](PACKAGING.md).